CanningRoad/canningroad.github.io/_posts/2020-03-21-coronavirus-response.md

 permalink: /coronavirus/
 ---

+## Update - 6th November

+There [won't be any services in the church building in November][nov], but we will be broadcasting Sunday content on YouTube again.
+Thanks for your patience!
+Please see the link above for details and YouTube links.

+[nov]: /news/no-services-november

 ## Update - 23rd July

 We will be reopening for services every two weeks, starting on the 9th of August.